gtanzer/regex/README.md

 # regex

-formally verified regular expression matcher using regex derivatives
+a formally verified regular expression matcher, implemented in Gallina and proven in specified in Coq.

+based on regex derivatives, as explored in http://www.ccs.neu.edu/home/turon/re-deriv.pdf